Kate Todd: Acting

-Music career
+Music

 Todd released her debut album Finding My Way in April 2012.
 She won Best New Album at the 2012 Radio Nation Music Awards.
 In 2014 she released a Christmas album Country Christmas.
 Todd released her sophomore album Anywhere With You in April 2015.
-On February 26, 2016 Todd released the single Should've Told feat.
+On February 26, 2016 Todd released the single "Should've Told" feat.
 Kyle Shedrick.

-Activism
+Charity work

 Todd has been involved with the KidsFest Canada charity, a non-government funded program designed to help fight child poverty.

 In 2011, Todd appeared at the Party for Freedom at York University in Toronto, Ontario, Canada which launched the Alliance Against Modern Slavery, a nonprofit organization seeking to combat human trafficking through partnerships, education, and research.
 At this event, Todd was joined by Glendene Grant, human trafficking victim Jessie Foster's mother; Kevin Bales, co-founder and president of Free the Slaves; Roger Cram of Hiram College; Janelle Belgrave of Samba Elégua Drummers and Peace Concept; Natasha Falle, a survivor of human trafficking; and Jeff Gunn, a guitarist.